 In Singapore, a fixed 7% GST is levy on the import of all goods and services.
 GST is collected by suppliers of domestic goods and services who are registered with the Comptroller of GST.
 When you are importing goods into Singapore by post or courier, you will incur GST as long as the amount hits more than $400.

 GST calculation is based on Cost, Freight and Insurance.
 When you are importing goods in huge quantity, you must activate your Custom Account and apply for Inter-Bank Giro so that duties, taxes, fees, penalties and other charges will be directly deducted from your bank account.

 Most financial services, the sale and lease of residential properties, and the importation and local supply of investment precious metals can be exempted from GST.
 Export of goods and international services are not subject to GST.

-It is compulsory for you to register for GST with IRAS, if your annual taxable supplies exceed $1 million.
+It is compulsory for you to register for GST filing in Singapore with IRAS, if your annual taxable supplies exceed $1 million.
 GST registration is also required in the previous quarters the same condition existed where taxable supplies has exceeded S$1 million for a year.

 GST registration can be done voluntary, if your annual taxable supplies is below $1 million.
 You would need to consider the pro and cons carefully as you cannot de-registered as a GST company easily.